special-force-analytic/special-force-analytic.github.io/README.md

 ![](img/CDAPD.png)

 ## What can we offer?
-* **Special-Force-AI** can help you discovering a proper solution to directly solve the issue or pain-point of your company rapidly
+* **DigitAIs** can help you discovering a proper solution to directly solve the issue or pain-point of your company rapidly
-* **Special-Force-AI** is capable of analysing many data types (unstructure to structure) and from individual to company perspectives
+* **DigitAIs** is capable of analysing many data types (unstructure to structure) and from individual to company perspectives
-* **Special-Force-AI** not only focus on applying advance analytic tools and techniques, but also able to deliver an optimised meaningful outcome based on your specific requirements
+* **DigitAIs** not only focus on applying advance analytic tools and techniques, but also able to deliver an optimised meaningful outcome based on your specific requirements
-* **Special-Force-AI** expertise covers Data Structure, Data Mining and Processing, EDA, Machine Learning, NLP, and Data Visualization
+* **DigitAIs** expertise covers Data Structure, Data Mining and Processing, EDA, Machine Learning, NLP, and Data Visualization

 ## Use Cases
 * E-commerce: The dataset is real commercial data that has been anonymised.
 It contains information of 100K orders from 2016 to 2018 made at marketplace in Brazil.
 It also features corresponding meta-data to an order including product attributes, customer attributes, seller attributes, payments, and reviews.